 Large-scale local renewable energy that we purchase (listed above) is approximately 20% lower in cost than the rest of our purchased power.
 Lowering power costs is one reason we continue to evaluate and pursue local/regional renewables.
 The other reason is to reduce our carbon footprint (cleaner air).

-- Helping West Grand School District acquire one of the first electric buses in the state
+- Helped West Grand School District acquire one of the first electric buses in the state

-- Promoting our Electrify Everything Program, which offers financial assistance for qualifying energy investments, including the Town of Fraser's new Level 3 EV charger, numerous residential solar projects and more
+- Offers our Electrify Everything Program, which provides financial assistance for qualifying energy investments, including the Town of Fraser's and Town of Grand Lake's Level 3 EV chargers, numerous residential solar projects and more.

 Read more about our renewable energy progress below: